We work with organizations where growth is beginning to strain execution.

 hidden buffers of time, inventory, or cash

-These mechanisms keep output flowing — but they also hide structural weakness.
+These mechanisms keep output flowing — but they also conceal structural weakness.

 Most improvement efforts begin with optimisation: targets, tools, automation, or cost pressure.